seshimo88/PARbar_NBIoT/README.md

-# IoT devices with PAR sensors
+# IoT device with Analog Reading

 A research project to develop IoT devices and PAR sensors to measure the photosynthetically active radiation.